Kimberlee97/tp/docs/UserGuide.md

   <img src="images/EditNameTag.png" width="auto" height="300" />
   <p style="text-align: center; margin-top: 4px;"><i>Edited the second person's name and clear all tags</i></p>
 </div>
-&nbsp;

-#### Editing or removing a contact’s meeting : `edit INDEX m/`

-You can update or remove a contact’s meeting date and time to reschedule appointments or clear meetings that are no longer needed.

-**Format:**
-`edit INDEX m/MEETING_DATETIME`

-**How it works:**
-* Use the contact’s `index` as shown in the contact list.
-* `MEETING_DATETIME` must follow **YYYY-MM-DD HH:mm** in `24-HOUR` format.
-* To remove a meeting, leave the `m/` field empty.
-* When a meeting is edited, Homey immediately updates the meeting time in both the contact card and meeting list.
-* When a meeting is removed, Homey will clear it and show a confirmation message `Meeting cleared for Kevin Tan`
-* This command can only modify the meeting field — other fields like name or transaction stage must be edited separately.
-* Click on the contact to reveal the contact card with full information on the right panel.

-**Examples:**
 * `edit 1 m/2025-11-10 09:30`
   * Updates the `1st` contact’s meeting to the specified date and time.
 &nbsp;